itthinx/groups/readme.txt

 * Added the French translation.
 * Added the [groups_login] shortcode.
 * Added the [groups_logout] shortcode.
+* Updated the German translation.
+* Updated the Spanish translation.

 = 1.6.0 =
 * Added the German translation.